In the 6th Century AD, Bodidharma taught 3 different sets of qigong exercises to the monks at the Shaolin Temple:

 Actually, we can use other techniques too.
 For example, depending on which organ we want to direct the Qi to, we might choose Separating Water, Nourishing Kidneys, or Plucking Stars.
 Or we can use Carrying the Moon.
 It depends on our skill level.

-How do you direct the Qi?
+How do you direct the qi?
 Easy.
-Learn from a master.
-When you learn face-to-face from a master, these skills are not just demonstrated, they are transmitted.
+Learn from a great teacher.
+When you learn from a great teacher, these skills are not just demonstrated, they are transmitted.
 Even if I described the steps in detail, it wouldn’t do you any good unless you already have the skill.
 And if you already have the skill, then you don’t need my description.

-Before doing Bone Marrow Cleansing, remember to open Bai Hui using your Zen mind.
+Before doing Bone Marrow Cleansing, remember to open bai bui using your Zen mind.
 It is located at the intersection of a line drawn up from the nose, and a line drawn from ear to ear.
 Don’t worry about getting the exact spot.
 If you’ve been practicing regularly for some time, you should be able to feel this point pulsing with energy.

 This is another reason students shouldn’t rush to practice Bone Marrow Cleansing.
 If you have no idea what I’m talking about when I say, “open Bai Hui with your mind,” then you aren’t ready for this art.
 Go back to basics, like Lifting the Sky and Flowing Breeze Swaying Willow.